-NW Film Center Summer Camp for Kids + Teens is an informal, interest-based program which provides young people entering grades 4-12 with the chance to experiment with and learn about media arts and technology from experienced teaching artists.
+NW Film Center Summer Camp for Kids + Teens at the Portland Art Museum, is an informal, interest-based program which provides young people entering grades 4-12 with the chance to experiment with and learn about media arts and technology from experienced teaching artists.
 Scholarships available.

 OMSI’s Youth Volunteer Program: Teen Science Alliance solve creative design challenges, get a backstage look at museum education, and build skills perfect for your next step.

 OMSI’s 9-12 grade summer science camps.
 An individual can receive financial assistance for up to two classes, or one camp per year.